Mosler MT900: MT900S

 In June 2005, Mosler announced that they had reached EPA and California Air Resources Board (CARB) certification on the MT900S, allowing road car sales to begin in the United States.
 The price was set at $189,000 with two examples having been built as of January 2005.
 American filmmaker George Lucas took delivery of the first street-legal MT900S in December 2006.

 Photon

 A MT900S Photon variant is available which adds a Hewland transmission, thinwall subframes, Dymag carbon fiber magnesium wheels, titanium springs, and carbon fiber seats and bodywork, reducing the car's weight to just under its initial target at 898 kg.
 As of January, 2011, a second Photon had been built and was sold for use in the United Kingdom.

 MT900SGT

-In 2010, Mosler announced they would release a facelifted version of MT900, based on the MT900M which participated in 2010 Super GT season.
-A rendering was made of the facelifted MT900 which was as far as the redesign progressed.
+In 2010, Mosler announced that they would release a facelifted version of MT900, based on the MT900M which participated in 2010 Super GT season.
+A 3D rendering of the facelifted MT900 was released, but that was as far as the redesign progressed.
 In May 2011 production was stopped and the factory closed down.